akshay2211/Paper/README.md

 * Minor features like dedicated settings screen, Dialogs etc.

-This is the first step for [Paper](https://github.com/akshay2211/paper) in becoming a full fleadge Notes application with all the desired features currently this is the first phase which included a basic working good Ui App.
+This is the first step for [Paper](https://github.com/akshay2211/paper) in becoming a full fledged Notes application with all the desired features currently this is the first phase which included a basic working good Ui App.

 Screenshots